dingogap/06-Server-Side-APIs-Weather-Dashboard/README.md

 In my implementation:
 1. JavaScript/jQuery is used to add/delete/modify elements as required to allow a dynamic interactive page
+2. Materialize is used as the CSS Framework
-2. Locations are saved automatically to the Weather Collection
+3. Locations are saved automatically to the Weather Collection
-3. When the Dashboard loads it displays data for the 1st location in the collection (top button)
+4. When the Dashboard loads it displays data for the 1st location in the collection (top button)
-4. Locations can be deleted
+5. Locations can be deleted

 ## Data
 1. Locations are automatically added to the Weather Collection in Local Storage